-- There was a clear staffing structure and staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
-However, the practice was unable to demonstrate they were following national guidance on the management of medicines.
-Risks to patients were assessed but not always well managed.
-For example, fire safety.
+- There was a clear staffing structure and staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff.
+However, we looked at 14 such policies and guidance documents and found that four did not contain a planned review date to help ensure they were kept up to date.
+One was due to have been reviewed in December 2015 so was overdue review.
+The practice was therefore unable to demonstrate they had an effective system to help ensure all governance documents were kept up to date. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.